 Build a sustainable habit of closing and reconciling the books each month instead of pushing the task back to handle at the end of the year.
 If you are already closing monthly, evaluate the time it takes and identify any opportunities to improve efficiency.
 Finally, consider using cloud-based tools and automation to access your data in real-time instead of waiting for paper statements.

 Some finance and accounting teams spend a lot of time on low-priority but labor-intensive tasks.
 This leaves little bandwidth for essential functions like analyzing key information and making strategic recommendations.

 Not all tasks, or all accounts, have the same importance to business operations.
 Evaluate where you and your team spend time and adjust according to the organization's priorities.
 Focus most of your team's energy on providing critical information to help management make timely, data-driven operational decisions.

 Examine tasks that don't need to happen monthly, such as inventory reconciliations or asset capitalization.
 Question the status quo.
 Are you completing some processes more often than necessary?
 Are you expending more effort than necessary when completing any processes in your workflow?
 Can some tasks be automated or outsourced to free up time for higher-priority accounting functions?

-You may need to enlist help to carry out some of the actions presented here.
+You may need help to carry out some of the actions presented here.
 P&N's outsourced accounting professionals have a deep pool of resources, a range of technical knowledge, and decades of experience to assist clients both strategically and tactically.
-Our team can review and streamline processes, create and communicate a clear workflow, scale up capacity during busy times of year, and build and present a business case for change.
+Our team can review and streamline processes, create and communicate a clear workflow, scale up capacity during busy times of the year, and build and present a business case for change.
 If the year-end close always leaves your team burnt out and exhausted, contact us to discuss how we can help.